Skip Navigation

 Published: October 14, 2021

 The Posse Comitatus Act bars federal troops from participating in civilian law enforcement except when expressly authorized by law.
-This 143-year-old law embodies an American tradition that sees military interference in civilian affairs as a threat to both democracy and personal liberty.
+This nearly 150-year-old law embodies an American tradition that sees military interference in civilian affairs as a threat to both democracy and personal liberty.
 However, recent events have revealed dangerous gaps in the law’s coverage that Congress must address.

 What does the term “posse comitatus” mean?